Toyota Grand Highlander Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Toyota Grand Highlander are $1,714 a year for full coverage.
-Comprehensive insurance costs approximately $404 each year, collision insurance costs $780, and liability insurance costs $372.
-Liability-only insurance costs as little as $438 a year, and high-risk driver insurance costs $3,722 or more.
-Teenage drivers pay the highest rates at up to $6,170 a year.
+Average insurance rates for a Toyota Grand Highlander are $1,714 a year for full coverage insurance.
+Comprehensive insurance costs an estimated $404, collision costs $780, and liability coverage costs $372.
+A liability-only policy costs as little as $438 a year, with high-risk insurance costing $3,722 or more.
+Teen drivers receive the highest rates at $6,170 a year or more.

 Average premium for full coverage: $1,714

-Estimates include $500 deductible amounts, 30/60 liability coverage, and includes medical and UM/UIM coverage.
-Estimates are averaged for all states and Grand Highlander models.
+Prices include $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
+Rates are averaged for all 50 states and for all Grand Highlander models.

 Use the form below to get customized rates for your location.